microbit-carlos/microbit-bird-activity/docs/index.md

 For this activity we are going to use the brand new micro:bit Python Editor.

 The editor is still in beta, so we'd also love you to think about how we could improve it and make suggestions.
-It's designed primarily students in schools, but we think it's pretty useful for anyone who wants to code with Python and the BBC micro:bit
+It's designed primarily for students in schools, but we think it's pretty useful for anyone who wants to code with Python and the BBC micro:bit.

 On top of that, we are going to load it with a special flag to enable even more new features, which you will be one of the first people to check out!